erikeggers/notes/final-projects.md

     - During final projects, do only two 1-hr job searches each week.
 That means, pick two evenings (Tues, Thurs), schedule them on your calendar (to get alerts so you don't forget), and don't do anything more.
-    - After final projects, you will want to apply to 3 jobs each day (average: 15 a week).
+    - During final projects, spend a little time every day (25 minutes?) working on your portfolio.
+Schedule this on your calendar.

 - What happens if I don't finish my project?